infrae/infrae.scales/README.txt

 infrae.scales
 =============

-Middleware to collect statistics about HTTP requests.
+Middleware to collect statistics about HTTP requests and memory usage.

 Example, in your paster configuration::